Commercial Only Medium Risk

 After-Hours HVAC Rates Are Set by the Landlord and Often Inflated

 After-hours HVAC rates in commercial leases typically range from $45/hour in lower-cost markets to $125/hour in major metro buildings.
 The rate is supposed to reflect the actual cost of running the HVAC system for your specific zone during non-standard hours.
 In practice, after-hours HVAC is frequently a profit center — landlords charge rates significantly above actual cost because tenants have no alternative for climate control in a sealed commercial building.
-Negotiate the after-hours HVAC rate into the lease itself (not 'at landlord's then-current rates') and push for the rate to reflect actual cost plus a 15% administrative fee, with annual adjustments limited to 5%.
+Negotiated leases commonly write the after-hours HVAC rate into the lease itself (not 'at landlord's then-current rates'), set it at actual cost plus a 15% administrative fee, and limit annual adjustments to 5%.

-Before signing any office lease, count how often you realistically need after-hours HVAC.
+The standard pre-signing exercise for an office lease is counting how often the business realistically needs after-hours HVAC.
 A law firm that runs deals — regularly working until 10pm and on weekends — might need 200 hours/month of after-hours HVAC.
 At $85/hour, that's $17,000/month — $204,000/year in after-hours charges that dwarf the base rent on smaller suites.
 A financial services firm that hosts quarterly client events on evenings might need 20 hours/month — $1,700/month, significant but manageable.
-Model this accurately before negotiating your lease, because it changes the optimal lease terms dramatically.
+An accurate model of this usage changes the optimal lease terms dramatically, which is why it typically precedes negotiation.

 Zone Minimums Add Cost You Don't Control

 Most HVAC systems serve multiple zones — often an entire floor or large building section.
 When you request after-hours HVAC, you're often paying to run the entire zone, not just your specific suite.
 If you occupy 2,000 sq ft on a floor with 20,000 sq ft of leasable space, you're still paying to run the HVAC for the entire floor when you stay late.
 This 'zone minimum' problem means after-hours HVAC is most economical when you occupy a full floor or a large percentage of a zone.
-Negotiate for individual zone-level HVAC control — HVAC systems that can be activated for your specific suite rather than an entire floor — particularly if the building is being renovated or if your suite is otherwise configured to allow it.
+Negotiated leases commonly provide for individual zone-level HVAC control — HVAC systems that can be activated for a specific suite rather than an entire floor — particularly where the building is being renovated or the suite is otherwise configured to allow it.

 Negotiating After-Hours HVAC in Your Lease

-Five negotiating strategies: First, include a fixed number of after-hours HVAC hours in your base rent — 50 or 100 hours/month included before additional charges begin.
-Second, negotiate the rate per hour into the lease rather than deferring to 'landlord's then-current rate.'
-Third, push for individual zone control so you're not paying for the entire floor.
-Fourth, negotiate reduced rates for weekend HVAC if weekends are important to your business.
-Fifth, ask about the building's HVAC system type — some modern buildings with variable refrigerant flow (VRF) systems can provide after-hours HVAC at much lower cost per zone than traditional central HVAC systems.
+Five commonly negotiated structures: First, a fixed number of after-hours HVAC hours included in base rent — 50 or 100 hours/month before additional charges begin.
+Second, the rate per hour written into the lease rather than deferred to 'landlord's then-current rate.'
+Third, individual zone control so the tenant isn't paying for the entire floor.
+Fourth, reduced rates for weekend HVAC where weekends matter to the business.
+Fifth, attention to the building's HVAC system type — some modern buildings with variable refrigerant flow (VRF) systems can provide after-hours HVAC at much lower cost per zone than traditional central HVAC systems.

 After-Hours HVAC Charges on NNN Leases Work Differently

 In NNN leases for standalone buildings or ground-floor retail, the after-hours HVAC issue is different — you're responsible for the HVAC system maintenance and operation, not the landlord.
 Your cost of operating the system late isn't an 'after-hours charge' to the landlord; it's your own utility cost.
 The concern in NNN leases is whether the HVAC system is capable of efficiently serving extended hours, and whether the system's age means you'll face significant capital replacement costs if you're running it harder than a standard retail or office operation.
-Get the HVAC condition report regardless — and for systems you're responsible for maintaining, factor 24/7 operation into the system's wear-and-tear analysis.
+An HVAC condition report is standard due diligence here regardless — and for systems the tenant maintains, the wear-and-tear analysis typically factors in 24/7 operation.

-• Negotiate a fixed after-hours rate stated in the lease, not 'Landlord's then-current rate'
+• A fixed after-hours rate stated in the lease — not 'Landlord's then-current rate' — is a common negotiated term

-• Cap annual increases to the after-hours rate at 3%
+• Better-drafted leases cap annual increases to the after-hours rate at 3%

-• Include evening and weekend hours in standard building hours if your business requires it
+• Businesses that need evening and weekend hours commonly negotiate them into standard building hours

-• Negotiate a block of after-hours hours per month at no additional charge
+• A block of after-hours hours per month at no additional charge is a common negotiated alternative

-• Confirm HVAC coverage extends to your specific zone, not just building-wide
+• Better-drafted leases specify that HVAC coverage extends to the tenant's specific zone, not just building-wide

-Include 100 hours of after-hours HVAC per month in base rent; negotiate the hourly rate explicitly into the lease (not 'landlord's current rate'); push for individual zone control; limit annual rate increases to 5%; and for high after-hours usage, consider negotiating a flat monthly fee for unlimited after-hours HVAC access.
+Commonly negotiated terms: 100 hours of after-hours HVAC per month included in base rent; the hourly rate written explicitly into the lease (not 'landlord's current rate'); individual zone control; annual rate increases limited to 5%; and for high after-hours usage, a flat monthly fee for unlimited after-hours HVAC access.

-• Negotiate a fixed after-hours rate stated in the lease, not 'Landlord's then-current rate'
+• A fixed after-hours rate stated in the lease — not 'Landlord's then-current rate' — is a common negotiated term

-• Cap annual increases to the after-hours rate at 3%
+• Better-drafted leases cap annual increases to the after-hours rate at 3%

-• Include evening and weekend hours in standard building hours if your business requires it
+• Businesses that need evening and weekend hours commonly negotiate them into standard building hours

-• Negotiate a block of after-hours hours per month at no additional charge
+• A block of after-hours hours per month at no additional charge is a common negotiated alternative

-• Confirm HVAC coverage extends to your specific zone, not just building-wide
+• Better-drafted leases specify that HVAC coverage extends to the tenant's specific zone, not just building-wide

 Example Language: Bad vs. Better